po1sigala/live/01-Class-Content/19-PWA/01-Activities/26-Stu_Manifest/README.md

 ## Acceptance Criteria

-* It's done when I can install my application as a Progressive Web App.
+* It is done when I can install my application as a Progressive Web App.

-* It's done when I can see my `manifest.json` file generated inside of Chrome Dev Tools.
+* It is done when I can see my `manifest.json` file generated inside of Chrome Dev Tools.

 ## 📝 Notes